PopGun Presents: Owning Glasslands

-In Bushwick
+In Bushwick and Beyond

 Glasslands closed on January 1, 2015 due to a building purchase by Vice Media.
-In the summer prior to the closing, Haykal and Rosenthal had been collectively named one of “Brooklyn’s Greatest Influencers in a Place Full of Music Influencers” by Brooklyn Magazine.
-The following year, Haykal was named one “20 People Defining Music” by the same periodical.
+In the summer prior to the closing, Haykal-Manning and Rosenthal had been collectively named one of “Brooklyn’s Greatest Influencers in a Place Full of Music Influencers” by Brooklyn Magazine.
+The following year, Haykal-Manning was named one “20 People Defining Music” by the same periodical.

-After the venue closed, PopGun moved its offices again to Bushwick, and continues to promote concerts at a multitude of venues.
+After the venue closed, PopGun moved its offices again to Bushwick, and continued to promote concerts at a multitude of venues.
+In July 2015, PopGun teamed up with Le Poisson Rouge to present Death Grips at the still-active Brooklyn Masonic Temple.